There are three main reasons we hear from people on why they don’t preserve:

 - When the brine is good and cloudy, strain (and reserve) the brine into a bowl.

-- Blitz the peppers and seeds in the spice grinder.
-Adding a little brine may help in this process.
+- Blitz the peppers and seeds in the spice grinder (be careful not to splash; a well-ventilated area is best for this!).
+Adding a little brine willhelp in this process.

 - Pour the brine and pepper puree into a jar (I'm a fan of using all of the brine but that's up to you).